Tadhg Leader: St. Louis Royals

 Leader linked up with local club the St. Louis Royals in 2016, whilst continuing his studies at Lindenwood.
 As captain-coach Leader led the Royals to a DIII national championship in 2017.
 Leader was also named player's MVP of the Royals after the 2017 season.

 San Diego Legion

 In January 2018, Leader signed a two-year contract with the San Diego Legion of Major League Rugby.

-International career
+International rugby career

 In April 2011, Leader was selected for the Ireland under-19 squad for their game against France.
 Later that year in December 2011, Leader was selected as part of Mike Ruddock's squad for the Ireland under-20s in preparation for the 2012 under-20 Six Nations tournament.

 Having lived in the United States since 2015, under the World Rugby three-year residency rule, Leader became eligible in 2018 to play for the United States.
 Leader was called up to the U.S. squad for the 2019 Americas Rugby Championship.